abtrumpet/agent-smith/README.md

 **All your code.
 All your failures.
 All your triumphs.
 I remember everything.**

-Agent Smith is a portable AI memory and task execution framework for frontend projects.
+Agent Smith is a portable AI memory and task execution framework for frontend projects.\
 It gives your AI agents persistent, structured knowledge about your codebase — so they can stop guessing and start remembering.

 > **Stop repeating yourself.
-Agent Smith remembers.**
+Agent Smith remembers everything.**

 ---

 ## 🚀 Why Agent Smith?

-AI assistants are powerful — but they forget everything between tasks.
+AI assistants are powerful — but they forget everything between tasks.\
 Agent Smith gives them a memory.

 - 🧠 Structured DSLs for routes, state, APIs, UI, workflows, and more
 - ↻ Learns from every `do:` prompt and updates memory files
 - ✅ Doesn’t update learned memory without your approval
 - 🔒 Redacts secrets before committing
-- 🚒 Git-committed & portable — lives with your repo
+- 🚒 Git-committed, portable, and cross-team shareable
 - ⚡ Works with Claude, Copilot, Gemini, etc.

+Agent Smith travels with your repo — no cloud account or centralized service required.
+Teams can collaborate, share context, and extend memory across environments.

 ---